Perturbations of Fefferman spaces over CR three-manifolds: Algebraically special perturbed Fefferman spaces

 \end{thm}

 \begin{proof} Again we refer to the setup given at the beginning of this section.
 The line of arguments follows that of the proof of Proposition \ref{prop:PetrovIII}.
 In particular, condition \eqref{eq:Weyl_deg} already tells us that $\wt{\lambda}_{\alpha}$ is given by \eqref{eq:solambdalf}.
-We proceed to show that condition \eqref{eq:Bach_deg} forces the coefficient $\wt{\lambda}_0$ to take the form